 As I walk through the hallways I hear every diet under the sun being talked about.
 I hear people bashing food trends or glorifying them.
 I see professors who teach for a living or who work full time as RDs and teach on the side.

 I know this program is not perfect but at the end I will have gained life experience, an internship, a thesis project, a master degree, and some amazing friends.

 (clearly forgot to take a photo of the beginning of the salad- spinach, feta, dried cranberries, pinto beans, avo, and Tessemaes dressing +some whole grain bread and bell peppers with my gal pals before heading to lecture)

 I think thats how all higher education is meant to be.
 I mean yeah- if everything were a little more organized that would help me out major time but like what can ya do?

-Each day I remind myself to be grateful for a group of friends who are the smartest in all of our classes, who don’t take life too seriously, and who are all so different.
+Each day I remind myself to be grateful for a group of friends who are the smartest ladies, who don’t take life too seriously, and who are all so different.
 They are my comedic relief and we all sort of view this program the same.

 (Snacking on this Graze packet during Maternal)

 No matter what your profession is, you can look at each day as an opportunity to get better.
 Get better with self esteem, with patience, with your skills, or with gaining new perspectives.
 Don’t sweat the small stuff because it all WILL work out.
 Don’t let the complainers get you down.
 Don’t let the people who think they know it all get in your head.
 Open your books, do your work, feel emotions, and move on with the day!